ChengxinYang/HashMap/README.md

 # HashMap
-This is my own versio to implement hashMap use Array and linked List
+This is my own version to implement hashMap use Array and linked List